Ali623/Panorama-Stitching-using-Sift-Surf-ORB-descriptors/README.md

 You can install these libraries using pip.

 ## Execution
-Inorder to execute the code
+Inorder to execute the code just run the .ipynb file.

 ## About the Author
 Aliullah